What Is Parallel Play, and How Does It Benefit Kids?

 The six stages are:

-In the parallel play stage, children may play near each other but not with each other.
+As we said, in the parallel play stage, children may play near each other but not with each other.
 They may be using the same toys or materials, but each child is doing their own thing.

 In many ways, parallel play is a combination of solitary play and spectator play because Child A plays by themselves while observing and reflecting on what Child B is doing.